cloudquery/plugin-sdk-javascript/README.md

-# plugin-pb-js

-This is a low-level auto-generated gRPC client and server for CloudQuery plugin from [plugin-pb protos](https://github.com/cloudquery/plugin-pb).

-## Development
+# CloudQuery Plugin SDK for JavaScript

+This is the high-level package to use for developing CloudQuery plugins in JavaScript.

-### Prerequisites
+## Prerequisites

 Node.js 16 or higher.
 Install Node.js from [here](https://nodejs.org/en/download/).

+## Setup

 ### Install dependencies